FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 * Cutting board
 * Cutting tools
 * Markers
+* New hardware for your kit will be handed out.
+Update your parts list.

 (We do offer shared cutting board, cutting tools, and markers on the class cart during the lab, so do not worry if you don't have them!)